vtex/vtex-courses/courses/store-block/steps/08_react-apollo/en.md

    > It is important to higlight that there is the possibility of your IDE showing an error while importing `product-context`.

-   > The prop `targetDate` and the definition of `DEFAULT_TARGET_DATE` will no longer be necessary, so you can remove them and adjust the imports, in case of not using some functions anymore.
+   > The prop `targetDate` will no longer be necessary, so you can remove it.

 4. After that, define the query using the `productReleaseDate` imported and the `useQuery` hook, you can find the product data in `useProduct` hook.
 Since they are [hooks](https://reactjs.org/docs/hooks-intro.html), they only work inside react functional components.